UCSSR

 Overview

-The `box-shadow` property adds one or more shadow effects to an element's frame.
-Each shadow is described by horizontal and vertical offsets, optional blur and spread radii, color, and an optional `inset` keyword.
-Multiple shadows are comma-separated and drawn in order (first = topmost).
+The box-shadow property adds one or more shadow effects to an element's frame.
+Each shadow is described by horizontal and vertical offsets, optional blur and spread radii, color, and an optional inset keyword.
+Multiple shadows are comma-separated and drawn in order (first listed = topmost).
+Shadows are essential for creating depth, elevation, focus indicators, and visual hierarchy in modern interfaces.

 Syntax